 - via the School and then to your SDA for your research purposes.

 You can only be paid once the client pays the University - please remember to inform your Research Accounts Assistant to confirm that the work has been completed so that the invoice can be raised.

 Private consultancy is undertaken by a member of staff who operates in a personal and private capacity in return for a fee or other benefit.
-It is an activity based on their reputation, knowledge or expertise as a member of the staff of the University that does not use the name of the University nor impinges on its reputation in any way.
+Please see the private consultancy page.